s1mon0v/icmp-sniffer/README.md

 sudo python3 icmp_sniffer.py
 ```
 You will see the contents of the file printed on your terminal as it is exfiltrated.

+## License

+icmp-sniffer is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Disclaimer

+This tool is intended for educational and testing purposes only.
+It should not be used for any malicious activities.